jmtayloruk/jmtayloruk.github.io/joining.md

 [More details here](https://www.findaphd.com/phds/project/computational-image-reconstruction-for-dynamic-biological-samples/?p168268), or contact me for more info.

-Strong applicants from anywhere worldwide interested in these projects or other topics within my [research interests](/research/) can potentially be nominated for competitive scholarship funding (see above).
+Strong applicants from anywhere worldwide interested in these projects or other topics within my [research interests](/research/) can potentially be nominated for competitive scholarship funding (contact me well in advance - deadline for completed formal application is 31st January at the latest) - see details near the top of this page